Treaty of London (1871): Treaty of Paris 1856, Art 11−14 (The Black Sea)

 Art.
 XIII.
 Arsenals.The Black Sea being neutralised according to terms of Article XI, the maintenance or establishment upon its coast of military-maritime arsenals becomes alike unnecessary and purposeless; in consequence, His Majesty the Emperor of all the Russias and His Imperial Majesty the Sultan engage not to establish or to maintain upon that coast any military-maritime arsenal.

 Art.
 XIV.
 Light vessels.Their Majesties the Emperor of all the Russias and the Sultan having concluded a Convention for the purpose of settling the force and the number of light vessels, necessary for the service of their coasts, which they reserve to themselves to maintain in the Black Sea, that Convention is annexed to the present Treaty, and shall have the same force and validity as if it formed an integral part thereof.
 It cannot be either annulled or modified without the assent of the Powers signing the present Treaty.Russia, instigated by Prussia, based her decision on the Clausula rebus sic stantibus, while France, one of the signatory states, had been defeated by Prussia.

-The abolition of these articles by Russia is interpreted by scholars of international law like James Brown Scott, as a breach of article XIV of the Treaty, contraditcting an essential principle of the law of nations that no power can liberate itself from the engagements of a treaty, nor modify the stipulations thereof, except as the result of the consent of the contracting parties, by means of an amicable understanding.
+The abolition of these articles by Russia is interpreted by scholars of international law like James Brown Scott, as a breach of article XIV of the Treaty, contradicting an essential principle of the law of nations that no power can liberate itself from the engagements of a treaty, nor modify the stipulations thereof, except as the result of the consent of the contracting parties, by means of an amicable understanding.

 On the other hand, Mathew Smith Anderson characterised the demilitarisation of the Black Sea as “extremely harsh and unprecedented.
 Not until the even more stringent restrictions imposed on Germany in 1919 was a state to be forced to submit to so obvious and flagrant a limitation on its military freedom of action.”